 Myth #1: River cruises are not for active people.
 Nothing could be further from the truth these days!
 The river cruise lines have evolved from the early days of predictable itineraries and ho-hum city tours to lively sailings that are perfect for travelers seeking to explore a destination in a more immersive, active way.

 The upscale and luxury river cruise lines are vying for today’s health-conscious, active travelers.
-I was recently interviewed by The Chicago Tribune on river cruise trends.
-Here’s what I had to say:
+Here’s what I had to say when I was interviewed by The Chicago Tribune on river cruise trends:

 “Everything needs to be more active,” Schlegel said.
 When I get clients calling about a river cruise, they want to know: Are there enough bikes on board?
 What’s the spa and fitness center like?
 Do they offer yoga?
 Are there lighter fare dining options?
 And they are putting much more importance on the freedom to vacation their way.”
 (Ellen Uzelac, “Not your grandma’s vacation: river cruises turn to active travel and technology to recruit the next generation of passengers,” Chicago Tribune, 26 Nov 2019.)

 The great news is that all of these things can be found on a river cruise these days.
 So long as you choose the right river cruise ship and itinerary, you can experience a rejuvenating and active vacation, while also delving deeper into the culture of the destinations you visit.

 Myth #2: River cruises are only for couples.
 Nope!
 Did you know that Adventures by Disney has dedicated river cruises?
 Of course, they are all about being family friendly, but they are not the only ones.